Nadine Dorries: Parliamentary career (2005–2023)

 Dorries served as a member of the Innovation, Universities, Science and Skills Committee, although by November 2008 she had attended only 2% of sessions.
 The committee then reformed as the Science and Technology Select Committee; she did not attend a single session.
 In 2010, she was elected to the Health Select Committee.

 In May 2008, Dorries featured in the Channel 4 Dispatches documentary "In God's Name".
 The programme examined the growing influence of Christian evangelical movements in the UK and highlighted the Lawyers' Christian Fellowship's involvement in lobbying the British Government on issues such as abortion, gay rights and the enforcing of laws relating to blasphemy.
 The programme included footage of an LCF representative meeting with Dorries to influence policy on matters where they had a common agenda.

 In February 2010 Dorries took part in the Channel 4 documentary series Tower Block of Commons, in which MPs stay with welfare claimants.

 Dorries was re-elected in the 2010 general election with an increased majority and a swing of 2.3% from the Liberal Democrats.

-In 2013, Dorries' daughter was reportedly among the highest-earning family members employed by MPs with a salary of £40,000–45,000 as an office manager, even though her daughter lived 96 miles away from the office.
-Subsequently, Dorries' sister was taken on as "senior secretary" with a salary of £30,000–35,000.
-In reply to an enquiry by Ben Glaze, deputy political editor of the Daily Mirror, about the employment of her daughter, Dorries tweeted: "Be seen within a mile of my daughters and I will nail your balls to the floor… using your own front teeth.
+In 2013, Dorries's daughter was reportedly among the highest-earning family members employed by MPs with a salary of £40,000–45,000 as an office manager, even though her daughter lived 96 miles away from the office.
+Subsequently, Dorries's sister was taken on as "senior secretary" with a salary of £30,000–35,000.
+In reply to an enquiry by Ben Glaze, deputy political editor of the Daily Mirror, about the employment of her daughter, Dorries tweeted: "Be seen within a mile of my daughters and I will nail your balls to the floor... using your own front teeth.
 Do you get that?"

 In October 2013, Dorries described a fellow Conservative MP, Kris Hopkins, as "one of parliament's slimiest, nastiest MPs" on her Twitter account, and criticised Prime Minister Cameron's decision to promote Hopkins to a junior ministerial post within the Department for Communities and Local Government as "a really awful decision".

 On 29 May 2015, the independent candidate in Mid Bedfordshire, Tim Ireland, lodged an appeal against the result accusing Dorries of breaches of Section 106 of the Representation of the People Act 1983 by making false statements about his character.
-The development first emerged in early-June after the three-week petition for such an action had expired.
-The petition was rejected by the High Court of Justice because it was served at Dorries' constituency office and not her home address.
+The development first emerged in early June after the three-week petition for such an action had expired.
+The petition was rejected by the High Court of Justice because it was served at Dorries's constituency office and not her home address.